chepeLove/rsschool-cv/cv.md

 ## Experience
+- IT-INCUBATOR: Front-End Development: _Internship and mentoring_

-On my [GitHub](https://github.com/chepeLove "GitHub") you can find the projects 'Social Network', 'Todolist' and 'Counter' made for the IT-Incubator company.
+- On my [GitHub](https://github.com/chepeLove "GitHub") you can find the projects 'Social Network', 'Todolist' and 'Counter' made for the IT-Incubator company.
 As well as my own projects and freelance projects

+## Education

+Belarusian State Technological University

+Engineer's degree,
+Chemical technology of inorganic substances
+2016-2021

+## Courses
+- IT-INCUBATOR: Front-End Development: _Studying since July 2023_

+## Languages

+- Russian - native speaker
+- English - A2+